 This paper describes inspection, repair, and alignment of a PerSci 270 272, or 277 floppy disk drive, while attached to a computer that runs Flexer, by Martin Eberhard.
-(Currently, Flexer runs under CDOS with a Cromemco 16FDC controller, or under PTDOS on a Sol 20 with a Helios disk controller.
+(Currently, Flexer runs under CDOS with a Cromemco 16FDC disk controller, under CP/M with a CCS 2422 disk controller, or under PTDOS on a Sol 20 with a Helios disk controller.
+(The Helios version is called Hexer.)